Faculty Collaboration with A&L

 A&L’s staff also collaborates with faculty members to design and deliver a variety of in-class workshops.
 Common topics include: research writing and documentation, developing a thesis, formal analysis, writing for critique, artist talk preparation, writing criticism, conducting interviews, and grant-writing.
 We are also available to facilitate activities and discussions on intercultural communication in the multilingual classroom.
 In each case, we work closely with you to adapt the content specifically to your course.
 Contact us anytime to discuss, with as much advance notice as you can.

-Our handouts on grammar, rhetoric, and documentation and our video tutorial on writing research papers are available under the Resources tab.
-We encourage you to share them in classes.
-Links to recommended articles for faculty are in our Links page under Resources.
+Our handouts on grammar, rhetoric, and documentation and our video and Canvas tutorials are available under the Learning Resources tab on the home page.
+We encourage you to share them in classes or to work with us to select resources that are relevant to your coursework.
+Links to recommended articles for faculty are below.
 We also have a library of books about writing, research, and teaching writing, as well as books written by artists and designers, all available for faculty borrowing.

 Recommending A&L